My Top Clay Picks

 Workability:

 If you love the smooth feel that Porcelain gives you but are not ready to mold with it yet.
 This A-Mx clay is a good stepping stone or a wonderful alternative.
 It gives you a nice smooth texture and flexibility that makes it easy to mold.
-This clay stays up surprisingly well but be careful not to push it, all of a sudden it will collapse.
+This clay stays up surprisingly well, but be careful not to push it.
+All of a sudden, it will collapse.

 Firing Temperature: